-These braised beef short ribs are cooked in a mix of wine, Worcestershire sauce, and beef broth, yielding impressively tender and beyond delicious results!
+These braised beef short ribs are cooked in a delicious blend of wine, Worcestershire sauce, and beef broth, yielding impressively tender and juicy results!

 Looking for slow cooker ribs?
 Check out our slow cooker beef short ribs for an even more hands-off recipe!